dustmodebros/mnist_in_Java/README.md

 ### Evaluation

-After training, the model is evaluated using the MNIST test set, and accuracy metrics are printed to the console.
+During and after training, the model is evaluated using the test set, and accuracy metrics are printed to the console.

 ## Future plans
 1. Add a convolutional stage